Public Safety Power Shutoff

 SHUT OFF AREAS TOO BROAD and EXCESSIVE SHUT OFF TIMES

-by DNPD, about 2 months ago
+by DNPD, 3 months ago

 My subdivision, Red Fox Hills, was surrounded by neighborhoods that all had power.
 This indicates that we are not in a high risk area and is unfortunately consistent with previous shut offs.
 We are apparently serviced by feeder lines along 63rd St. in the Gunbarrel area.
 Those line should be buried.
 Xcel had billions in profit last year and is now asking for a rate increase for infrastructure updates.
 Spare me!
 Their notices are inconsistent, maps are wrong, they don't seem to know when we do or do not have power and shut off times are excessive.